Taking Things Apart,

 "Facebook and Alphabet have behaved irresponsibly in the pursuit of massive profits.
 They have consciously combined persuasive techniques developed by propagandists and the gambling industry with technology in ways that threaten public health and democracy."

 "Tragically, the agricultural revolution gave humans the power to ensure the survival and reproduction of domesticated animals while ignoring their subjective needs.
 In consequence, domesticated animals are collectively the most successful animals in the world, and at the same time they are individually the most miserable animals that have ever existed."
 (The solutions for resource-efficient raising of millions of pigs and chickens need only be elaborated a little bit more to manage hundreds of millions of humans.)
 "Altogether, the domesticated animals of the world weigh about 700m tonnes, compared with 300m tonnes for humans, and fewer than 100m tonnes for large wild animals.
 This is why the fate of farm animals is not an ethical side issue.
 It concerns the majority of Earth’s large creatures: tens of billions of sentient beings, each with a complex world of sensations and emotions, but which live and die on an industrial production line. "

-Julian Rose is an English thespian and long-term green-agronomist, by virtue of inheriting a 10000 acre Barocy in england when he was fairly young, helping his mum run it, and gradually returning it to it's ancient patterns of life, instead of exploiting it.
+Julian Rose is an English thespian and long-term green-agronomist, by virtue of inheriting a 1000 acre Baronetcy in England when he was fairly young, helping his mum run it, and gradually returning it to it's ancient patterns of life, instead of exploiting it.
 Thanks Eleni.

 The way to retain your sanity, your joie de vivre, your sensitive soul and your resistance to that which wishes to ensnare you, is to re find your connection with nature: the natural environment.
 Preferably a largely uncontaminated nature; a nature that still breathes, that still lives out its predilection for diversity, beauty and rugged self-expression.